 If you aren’t raising meat chickens, then instead of grower feed, you can use layer feed once your chickens reach the right age (again, as long as there aren’t any roosters mixed in).

 Feeding your flock medicated feed is a personal choice.
 You can choose either way and still have a healthy flock.

 When it comes to chicken feed, there are two main types: medicated and unmedicated.

-Medicated feed contains drugs (usually amprolium) that help to prevent and treat disease, while non medicated feed does not contain any drugs.
+Medicated feed contains things like amprolium that help to prevent and treat disease, while non-medicated feed does not have any.

-Nonmedicated feed does not contain any drugs, but it may not be as effective at preventing and treating disease.
+Nonmedicated feed does not contain any questionable substances, but it may not be as effective at preventing and treating disease.